What is Couples Therapy?

 What you can expect

-Couples therapy typically brings couples or partners together for joint therapy sessions.
+In-person or online relationship counseling typically brings couples or partners together for joint therapy sessions.
 Working with a therapist, you’ll learn skills to improve or rebuild your relationship, such as:

 - Open communication